z-l-o-k/bitcoin_mediapack/README.md

 # bitcoin_mediapack
-Royalty-free imagery for media to stop using the confusing gold coin representation of Bitcoin.
+Free imagery (CC-by license) for mainstream media to stop using the confusing gold coin representation of Bitcoin.